Gambit (Marvel Comics): Powers and abilities

 Gambit was temporarily given the full strength and potential of his mutant abilities to battle his counterpart, New Son.
 At his full strength and power, Gambit can control all aspects of kinetic energy down even to the molecular level, allowing him to manipulate the potency of his bio-kinetic energy to burn, cause molecular discomfort, incinerate, create timed detonations (and manipulate the potency of the energy release), fire energy blasts, defy gravity, heal wounds, charge objects within his line of sight without contact, manipulate the flow of time & space and effectively exist as an energy being.
-Under such conditions, he holds sufficient power to cause another being to be unable to move—or unable to stop if in motion.
+Under such conditions, he holds sufficient power to cause another being to be unable to move—or unable to stop if in motion, by arresting the flow of their kinetic energy.
 He has been able to cause or simulate various energies by manipulating the kinetic energy present, such as infrared and microwaves, by increasing molecular agitation, or cold by reducing it.
 He was also able to use his powers to travel through space-time, cross dimensions, and remake realities outside of space-time by transforming himself into living energy which joined with the kinetic flow.
 Finally, Gambit was able to heal himself by stimulating his cellular activity.
 These enhanced powers were burnt out after fighting New Son, and Gambit has since returned to his original, somewhat lower power levels.

-However, after Sage jump-started his powers again, he was able to heal his blinded eyes. —thus implying he is again able to heal himself—and is also able again to charge living things with energy, as when he teamed up with Sebastian Shaw to destroy Mr. Sinister's machines.
+However, after Sage jump-started his powers again, he was able to heal his blinded eyes. —thus implying he is again able to heal himself—and is also able again to charge living things with energy, as when he teamed up with Sebastian Shaw to destroy Mister Sinister's machines.
 He was also given another boost when he was killed in an altercation with a drug lord and Faiza Hussain managed to restore him before it set in, enabling him to charge a bullet with twice as much explosive force than usual.
 He has later proven able to delay his explosions again, although this is difficult for him to accomplish.